 How do I access the Lake?

 Hutt Lagoon can be easily accessed by road along the George Grey Drive, between Geraldton and Kalbarri.
-Be sure to give yourself time to safely pull over and park to explore.
+Be sure to give yourself time to safely pull over and park off the road.
 Have your camera ready and fully charged as there are plenty of photo opportunities!
-It’s also a spectacular sight as part of a Scenic Flight or take to the dunes on Buggy Tour.
+It’s also a spectacular sight as part of a Scenic Flight.

 The lagoon is about 70 square kilometres with most of it lying a few metres below sea level.
 It is separated from the Indian Ocean by a beach barrier ridge and barrier dune system.
 Similar to Lake MacLeod, 40 kilometres to the north of Carnarvon, Hutt Lagoon is fed by marine waters through springs.